All You Need to Know About Teleport in Vue 3

 Yes, Teleported components maintain their full logical hierarchy, meaning they can still receive props, emit events, and use dependency injection just like they would in their original location.

-• to specifies the target location for rendering (can be a CSS selector or DOM node)
+- specifies the target location for rendering (can be a CSS selector or DOM node)to

-• disabled determines whether the content should be teleported or rendered in its original location, providing a dynamic rendering strategy
+- determines whether the content should be teleported or rendered in its original location, providing a dynamic rendering strategydisabled

 Vue Teleport is a built-in component in Vue 3, providing native support for the portal functionality.
 In contrast, portal-vue was a third-party plugin used in Vue 2 to achieve similar results.
 Vue Teleport simplifies the implementation and eliminates the need for external dependencies.